|UNDERSTANDING BRAZIL'S TAXES ON IMPORTS

 ARTICLE BY ROSALIENE BACCHUS

 Federal taxes.
 State taxes.
 There is no escape.
-Except for special cases, Customs officials at the Brazilian port
+Except for special cases, Customs officials at the Brazilian

-how these taxes will affect the competitiveness of your product on the Brazilian market.
+exporter, to know how these taxes will affect the competitiveness of your product on the Brazilian market.

 Taxes applied to imported goods are listed below, by order of application.
 These taxes are more commonly